LucaDiBona/zw/spec.md

 Defines a new procedure.
 The code is one word and is used to call the procedure, and must be in the range 64-127

+StdLib defines procs in the range 128-191, although these can be overidden

 ## Variables

 VAR (30) <WORD>
 -> x

 Defines a new variable.
-The code is one word and is used to put the value of the variable on the stack, and must usually be in the range 128-255.
+The code is one word and is used to put the value of the variable on the stack, and must usually be in the range 192-255.
 Variables can be redefined (this is in fact the only way they can be changed)

 ### Reserved values